-When first venturing into the vintage, feminine side of Japanese fashion, it can be hard to differentiate between Mori Girl and her sister styles.
-They all have similarities, but are different none the less.
-So I'm going to give you a quick guide to the most commonly confused styles; Mori girl and Natural Kei.
-Then you'll know be able to spot the differences yourself.
+When first venturing into the vintage and feminine side of Japanese fashion, it can be hard to differentiate between Mori Girl and her sister styles, such as Natural kei, Dolly Kei, and Cult Party Kei.
+All of these styles have similarities, but each are their own unique styles nonetheless.
+That is why I am creating this quick guide to the most commonly confused styles: Mori girl and Natural Kei.
+Hopefully, after reading this post, you'll be able to spot the differences yourself!

-Natural Kei was created with the forest in mind as well, but not in the same sense as Mori Girl.
-Natural Kei focuses on a style that might remind you of a girl who lives in a cottage in a small town on the English or French country side.
-Created in the 70's, the traditional look has pretty much died out, although not completely.
+Mori's sister style Natural Kei was created with the forest in mind as well, but not in the same sense as Mori Girl.
+Natural Kei style should remind you more of a girl who lives in a cottage in a small town on the English or French countryside.
+The style was originally created in the 70's, so the traditional look has pretty much died out, although not completely.

 However, Natural Kei does have some things in common with Mori Girl, which mean that some outfits can pass as either style, and it still will be acceptable to call it whichever you please.